grz0zrg/fsynth/documentation/mk/docs/tutorials/sessions.md

 https://www.fsynth.com/app/**yoursessionname**

-You can also join sessions with the Fragment launcher available as a download on the homepage.

-The Fragment [homepage](https://www.fsynth.com/) or the Fragment launcher can be used to retrieve the various sessions that you joined, a session list will be shown once you joined at least one session.
+The Fragment [homepage](https://www.fsynth.com/) can be used to retrieve the various sessions that you joined, a session list will be shown once you joined at least one session.

 ![Sessions](images/homepage_sessions.png)